jdevfullstack-tutorials/what-is-github/README.md

 <https://github.com/>

-at the left side you will be seeing `Repositories` section click `New`.
+at the left side you will be seeing the `Repositories` section click `New`.

-Also, to practice copying another repo, if you are viewing this as page, click the button `View On GitHub` button on top and when you are already in GitHub, at the upper right corner you'll
+Also, to practice copying another repo, if you are viewing this as a page, click the button `View On GitHub` button on top and when you are already in GitHub, at the upper right corner you'll